Your cart is looking a little empty.

-Upon their delivery at a washing station (or “wet-mill”), ripe coffee cherries are first funneled into a massive hopper (usually with the help of a rake wielded by a bare-footed mill-worker) that leads them to a channel of water where they can be sorted based on their ability to sink, or float.
-Next, newly sorted cherries exit the floatation channel into a machine (called a “de-pulper”) that effectively strips them of their fruit, exposing a final, gummy layer called “mucilage”.
-In select cases, coffee seeds then enter a “demucilager” that scrubs off said mucilage leaving them ready at last to be dried.
+Ripe coffee cherries are first delivered to the Halo Beriti washing station and then funneled through a massive hopper that leads to a water channel where pickers sort them based on whether they sink or float.
+Following the sorting process, cherries exit the floatation channel into a depulper machine that effectively strips them of their fruit, exposing a gooey layer called mucilage.
+In some instances, coffee seeds then enter a demucilager that scrubs that layer off, leaving them ready for drying.

 Ideally situated in the Gedeb District, Halo Beriti farmers harvest coffee from as high as 2,200 MASL.
-It’s thanks to this, and the Hambela Estate’s meticulous standards and preparation that Halo Beriti is among our favorites of this season.
+It’s thanks to this and the Hambela Estate’s meticulous standards and preparation that Halo Beriti is among our favorites of the season.

 Never run out of coffee again.START A SUBSCRIPTION